S-Dashti/template-telegram-bot/README.md

 # telegram_stranger_bot
-This bot template could be used to run a telegram bot and could be customized by the user
+This bot template could be used to run a telegram bot.

 ## How to run
 First, add `src` to `PYTHONPATH` by running the following code in the main repo directory: